• British-Butcher-Shoppe.jpg

 https://www.northshoredailypost.com/wp-content/uploads/2026/05/Screenshot-2026-05-24-at-12.20.54-AM.png

-Krishna Raisinghani, a North Shore native and current Chair of the City of North Vancouver's Advisory Planning Commission, has announced his bid for City Council in the October 2026 municipal election.
+Krishna Raisinghani, born and raised on the North Shore and current Chair of the City of North Vancouver's Advisory Planning Commission, has announced his bid for City Council in the October 2026 municipal election.

 Gagandeep Ghuman